YunyiShen/YunyiShen/README.md

 I’m a statistician working on ecological (and some other biological) questions.
 Also have some interest in astrostatistics, particularly astronomical time series.
-Currently in a gap year physically located in Madison WI and I (think I) will join the EECS department at MIT as a PhD student fall 2022.
+Currently in a gap year physically located in Madison WI and I will join the EECS department at MIT as a PhD student fall 2022.

 Quick Facts: